Richarizardd/Self-Supervised-ViT-Path/README.md

 (Coming Soon)

-## License & Usage
+## Acknowledgements, License & Usage
+- Part of this work was performed while at Microsoft Research.
+We thank the BioML group at Microsoft Research New England for their insightful feedback.
-This work is still under submission in a formal proceeding.
+- This work is still under submission in a formal proceeding.
 Still, if you found  our work useful in your research, please consider citing our paper at:
 ```bash
 @article{chen2022self,
   title={Self-Supervised Vision Transformers Learn Visual Concepts in Histopathology},